mcells/Arduino-FOC-drivers/src/encoders/esp32hwencoder/README.md

 # SimpleFOC Driver for ESP32 hardware encoder

 This encoder driver uses the ESP32´s dedicated pulse counter hardware to efficiently count the AB(I) signals of an encoder.
+It also supports a Step/Dir-type mode.

 Because most of the counting is done by the peripheral, it should support much higher speeds in comparison to the generic interrupt-based encoder implementation provided in the main library.
 The PCNT peripheral can count at several MHz and should not be a limiting factor here.